 A matted album is ideal for looking at photos one at a time.
 Photographs are matted on a single page, allowing each to stand out.
 Albums of this type are best for displaying your very favorite photographs, allowing you to savor each memory individually.

 Each album comes with thick, lay-flat pages made from archival materials that will last for generations.
-A variety of sizes are available, in an array of genuine Italian leather or luxe linen covers.
+A variety of sizes are available, in an array of luxe velvet or linen covers.
 You can even deboss the cover with gold or silver leaf, so you know which memories they hold as you collect albums throughout the years.
 Each album is handcrafted using the highest-quality materials you can find, right here in the USA.

 When you purchase a signature or matted album, you’ll only have to worry about choosing your favorite photographs and selecting your cover material.
 I’ll custom-design each page and present the layout for you to approve before it goes into production.
 No more printing photographs and gluing them into a scrapbook.